jjpickering10/CI-MS2-PokerQuiz/README.md

 ## Description

--This is a site aimed at providing simple quiz games based on the game of poker.
+- This is a site aimed at providing simple quiz games based on the game of poker.
 It is a fun, interactive site with a light and dark theme that allows users to take multiple quizzes/games and save their scores.

 ---